 Who is this sort of thing for?
 What is the situation where someone would want to spend £25 on a bottle of something that might not bring the flavour-riddled joys of traditional alcohol?
 Or, on a night out, a fiver for something that won’t have the right compounds to tickle a part of the brain that needs tickling?
 It’s a proper question.
 This is an unusual proposition.

-We should park the conversation of people who have a serious problem with alcohol addiction; that’s not what this article wants to be about.
+We should park the conversation of people who have a serious problem with alcohol addiction; you can check out white sands rehab for the right help but that’s not what this article wants to be about.
 Nor do I deliberately want to be some booze-hound kicking a non-boozy drink.
 That isn’t the point, either: we’re seriously exploring anything that wants to step up to the plate and be taken seriously, which clearly Seedlip does want.
 This particular bottle today cost £25 – that is quite ambitious, and I wonder what the margins are on this considering there are no booze tax implications either?

 You see, I’m also curious about this as I’ve already had one of these Seedlip drinks at a wedding in the summer, where I was driving.
 I chose it not because I thought – gosh I’d love a G&T but what can I have?
 But rather I thought, look I’m not some twattish drink driver, I’m on the soft stuff, I just don’t want to dump too much aspartame-filled CocaCola into my body, which is I dare say where many other dabblers in the non-alcoholic spirits sector come into contact with a product like this.
 Not as an alternative to alcohol – because we’re already prepared not to touch a drop – but as an alternative to soft drinks.
 Which were one time, quite frankly, a bit shit, and came in the form of a sugar-laden Britvic juice of some description.
 Christ, do they even still serve tomato juice in pubs as well?
 Tonic, orange juice, and tomato juice, that was one-time literally all you could drink if you were avoiding alcohol in pubs, and I assume once Brexit kicks in that’s precisely what we’ll return to.